 Insurance is a consumer purchase that is driven by a need for protection.
 In fact, despite what many think about insurance, it’s one of those things that can either make or break you financially if you don’t get it right.

 Our vehicles are the second most valuable assets we will own in our lifetime.
 But for people like us, calling our 4X4 an asset is doing it an injustice.
 We love them, we modify them to suit a purpose (more than once sometimes!), we take care of them, and we use them damned well for their purpose.
 Your 4X4 is an extension of your identity.
-I’m being a little soppy, but as a car guy, every car I’ve owned has been my absolute pride and joy – and I reckon many reading this will feel the same.
+Our vehicles are an absolute pride and joy – and reckon many reading this will feel the same.

-It’s interesting observing how people shop for 4X4 insurance.
-I will at times monitor our social pages (actually, I’m always monitoring them – sorry Mrs Ziflian) and follow many others relevant to the lifestyle.
-I often see comments with people comparing Club 4X4 to a garden-variety insurance product – at times citing a lower premium, which is fine.
+It’s interesting to observe how people shop for 4X4 insurance.
+We often see comments with people comparing Club 4X4 to a garden-variety insurance product – at times citing a lower premium, which is fine.
 Premium is important – the money you save on an insurance policy could see you get a tank of fuel, a new accessory or a whole lot more.
 But will that premium difference matter as much when the rubber hits the road and you need support?

 Not dissimilar to when you buy the latest accessory or choose someone to do work to your 4X4, you go through a process.
 You check the product or service, try to get a look at it, read reviews, check social pages, ask mates etcetera, right?
-You don’t just go for the cheapest one do you?
+You don’t just go for the cheapest one.